 Fig. 4.
 Standard curve generation.
 The geometric mean fluorescence intensity values (histogram channels) were plotted against antibody binding capacity (ABC) to generate a standard curve.
 The R2 value was determined to assess accuracy and reproducibility.

 The second type of bead assay relies on beads that are directly labeled with known amounts of a fluorophore, such as PE.
 Populations of beads with varying levels of PE (a negative and 3 or 4 varying positive populations) are combined and analyzed by flow cytometry to create a standard curve of the mean fluorescence intensity (MFI) plotted against the number of PE molecules.
 The number of PE molecules can be converted into antibodies per cell.
-When cells are stained with an antibody, the antigen density can be calculated from the MFI read against the standard curve, in a manner similar to the antibody binding beads discussed above.
-As with the antibody binding beads, this assay assumes the same cytometer settings are used.
-This method assumes that the degree of labeling is 1:1 which may not be correct for some fluorophore conjugated antibodies, although this is true for PE.
-Try our Quantum R-PE MESF Kits to measure antigen density, using beads of varying fluorescence intensity.
+When cells are stained with an antibody, the antigen density can be calculated from the MFI read against the standard curve, in a similar way to the antibody binding beads discussed above.
+This method also assumes that the degree of labeling is 1:1, which is true for PE but not necessarily the case for some fluorophore conjugated antibodies.
+Try Bio-Rad’s Quantum R-PE MESF Kits to measure antigen density, using beads of varying fluorescence intensity.

 Bio-Rad has over 4,000 antibodies validated for flow cytometry, as well as helpful resources to guide your flow cytometry.
-These resources, in addition to listings of antibodies, kits and controls can be accessed from our dedicated flow cytometry page or by clicking on the links below.
+These resources, in addition to listings of antibodies, kits, and controls can be accessed from our dedicated flow cytometry hub page or by clicking on the links below.